 I spent a couple of hours on the Internet watching footage during question period in the House of Commons.
 I couldn’t help but notice Mr. Trudeau rarely answers a question from the opposition.
 He just reiterates that they lowered taxes for the middle class, and raised taxes for the wealthiest 1%, and increased the child tax benefit.
 Yes, to his credit he did do those things, but he also implemented an increase in the CPP and the EI.
 The whole thing made me nauseous.
 I ended up taking the dog outside for some fresh air.
 We both ate grass in the ditch to make our tummy’s feel better.

 Mr Trudeau’s first budget for 2016/2017 was supposed to bring us into a 10 billion dollar deficit.
-It ballooned into a 23 billion dollar deficit.
-In 2017/2018 the deficit is supposed to be 28.5 billion.
-With all this debt the red ink is running out and the pen with the black ink has been sucked into the black hole of liberal spending— And for what?
-We aren’t exactly sure.
+It ballooned into a 17.8 billion dollar deficit.
+In 2017/2018 the deficit is supposed to be 19 billion.
+In 2018/2019 the government ran a 14 billion dollar deficit.
+With all this debt, the red ink is running out and the pen with the black ink has been sucked into the black hole of liberal spending— And for what?

 We all know Justin believes in peace and love.
 Me too, that’s why I’m not in politics.
 But did he really need to give $20 million dollars to the Clinton Foundation when we have hungry and homeless people at home?
 Is he trying to buy his way into fame with the tax payers money?
 I just want to say, “Let me give you a heads up Junior, you can’t buy love or respect.
 You can buy sex though.
 And selfies are free.
 Not saying you ever bought sex, but the whole country knows about your selfie addiction.”

 I would like to believe Justin Trudeau will evolve into a great leader.
 I want to believe in miracles… but I think I have to face the facts.
 Here are some Justin Trudeau fact quotes,